Dr Carrie Purcell

 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-Carrie Purcell is a Research Fellow in the Social Relationships and Health Improvement Programme, at the MRC/CSO Social and Public Health Sciences Unit.
-Carrie currently leads the process evaluation component of an NIHR-funded feasibility trial of peer-led intervention with secondary school pupils to improve sexual health (STASH).
+Carrie Purcell is a Research Fellow in the Complexity in Health Improvement Programme, at the MRC/CSO Social and Public Health Sciences Unit.
+Carrie is currently Project Manager of SCOT:REACH-HF, a study evaluating implementation of the REACH-HF cardiac rehabilitation self-magament programme in Scotland.

-As part of a programme of abortion research on which she leads, Carrie is also PI on the Wellcome-funded SASS study (Sexuality and Abortion Stigma: Secondary analysis).
-In partnership with colleagues at the Open University, Ulster and Bournemouth Universities, SASS is exploring the potential for qualitative secondary analysis of a range of recent abortion-related datasets to inform understanding of abortion stigma.
+As part of a programme of abortion research which she leads, Carrie is also PI on the Wellcome-funded Sexuality and Abortion Stigma Study (SASS).
+In partnership with colleagues at the Open University, Ulster and Bournemouth Universities, SASS explores the potential for qualitative secondary analysis of a range of abortion-related UK datasets to inform understanding of abortion stigma.
 Carrie is also a collaborator on the My Body, My Life abortion storytelling project and travelling exhibition, and Co-investigator on their Abortion During Covid-19 study.

 In her previous role, Carrie led the process evaluation compotent of the NIHR-funded STASH trial, a feasibility study of a peer-led intervention with secondary school students aimed at improving sexual health.
 Prior to that, Carrie worked as an Investigator Scientist at the SPHSU, and as a Research Fellow in the Centre for Population Health Sciences, University of Edinburgh.
 Carrie's holds an MA(SocSci) in Sociology from the University of Glasgow, and an MSc and PhD in Sociology from the University of Edinburgh.